 Our Simulation Training Program began in 2014 when the Royal Alexandra Hospital Foundation and Alberta Health Services announced the opening of the Simulation Centre for Health Learning at the Lois Hole Hospital for Women.
 The Simulation Centre for Health Learning (Sim Centre) is the first centre of its kind in Canada dedicated specifically to women’s health.

 Simulation is widely considered as the gold standard in healthcare toward supporting a quality and safety focused organization.
-It also targets all the non-technical skills such as communication, leadership and teamwork, situational awareness, decision-making, resource management, safe practice, adverse event minimization/mitigation, and professionalism; also known as behavioral skills or teamwork skills.
+It also targets all the non-technical skills such as communication, leadership and teamwork, situational awareness, decision-making, resource management, safe practice, adverse event minimization/mitigation, and professionalism; also known as behavioural skills or teamwork skills.

 The Sim Centre is a state-of-the-art teaching and demonstration space.
 Medical professionals gain valuable experience across a broad spectrum of women’s health issues and events that will ultimately enhance their ability to deliver world-class patient care.
 The course work offered is constantly evolving in order to ensure that Physicians, Midwives, Students, Residents and Staff have access to the curriculum they need to grow and improve as specialists.
 We are continually reviewing feedback on our courses and collaborating with outside institutions.